Savannah: Age 5

 My name is Savannah Rose.
 But most people call me Savvy.
-I am almost 4 years old.
-(Diagnosis still not fully determined) I live in the United States of America.
+I am almost 5 years old.
+I live in the United States of America.

 My mom and dad were so excited to have a typical and healthy pregnancy.
 The day I was born the house got vacuumed and the car seat was placed properly in the car.
 What they didn’t know was that I wasn’t coming home the next day.
 Instead it would be about four and a half months later.